 As I’ve mentioned a couple of times, the upfront costs of a content marketing strategy are real, and not insignificant.
 But if done well, these costs are overwhelmed by the downstream benefits of well-done content marketing.

-For one, the downstream, incremental costs in both time and money are very modest to actually executive marketing campaigns, once the subject content has been created.
+For one, the downstream, incremental costs in both time and money required to actually execute marketing campaigns are very modest, once the subject content has been created.

 Secondly, if your content creation efforts focus on creating evergreen articles that aren’t tied to a particular event and thus stand the test of time, you can utilize this evergreen content over and over again in future marketing campaigns.